Folder 6 Sustainability - how does farming fit in ?

 Each year the Scientific American magazine used to offer specialized topics in their September issue.
 The 1980 issue was devoted to economic development and the article on Food ( page 74) was quite enlightening.
 Records were made over a year of a small farmers activities in Central America with input and output data being shown for this miniature agribusiness.
 A much simplified diagram is shown below:

-The reader may well think that the above diagram would never mirror any farming activity in the UK.
-However, the author must assure the reader that he was brought up on a farm in North Yorkshire between 1938 and 1958 with many of the sustainable features of the above Central American farm.
+Now we may ask " would this type of farming in Central America ever mirror any farming activity in the UK?".
+The answer is YES, the author must assure the reader that he was brought up on a farm in North Yorkshire between 1938 and 1958 with many of the sustainable features of the above Central American farm.